aminuzz/Bandit-CTF-Journey/level3.md

 ```
 cat spaces in this filename
 ```
 But that didn't work.
-The shell interpreted each word as a separate argument, so `cat` thought I was aksing it to read multiple files named `spaces`, `in`, `this`, and `filename` - none of which existed.
+The shell interpreted each word as a separate argument, so `cat` thought I was asking it to read multiple files named `spaces`, `in`, `this`, and `filename` - none of which existed.

 ## ✔️ What Worked
 To handle spaces in filenames, I wrapped the filename in quotes: